 My husband, Jim, and I just celebrated our 32nd anniversary in June.
 We love traveling the United States by car, especially visiting areas of rich history.
 We have three sons who are officially young adults, ages 19 - 25.
 My interests are walking, crafting, reading, and playing piano and the organ.
 In fact, I have been an organist for 40 years and still going strong.
 In the future I would love to make quilts, but for now, I will stick with sharing the JOY of Jesus with my students and their families as I continue to serve as one of St. Paul's teachers.

-Mrs. Zuelsdorff is a graduate of Concordia College – St. Paul, MN, with a degree in Elementary Education and Early Childhood.
+Mrs. Zuelsdorff attended Mankato State University for two years and then transferred to Concordia College – St. Paul, MN.
+She graduated with a degree in Elementary Education and Early Childhood.
 She joined St. Paul in April of 2007.

 Mrs. Ingman graduated from Concordia University Wisconsin - Mequon in 2010 with a degree in Elementary Education and a minor in Adaptive Education.
 She moved to Stevens Point where her husband was finishing up school.
 Her first teaching job was in the Stevens Point Area School District teaching Gifted and Talented grades 1 through 6 in all 9 elementary schools.
 She began teaching at St. Paul in 2012.
 She currently teaches 5th grade.